Stacey Shortall: Charitable work

 Shortall organises group of volunteer lawyers across New Zealand as part of the Mothers Project, which assists mothers in prison and encourages them to maintain a relationship with their children.
 The programme was developed in consultation with the Department of Corrections and the trust trains all volunteers involved.
 The Who Did You Help Today trust also runs HelpTank, which is New Zealand’s first home-grown digital platform that matches not-for-profits with skilled professionals to enhance collective capability to achieve social change.

-Recognition
+Honours and awards

-In 2018 Shortall was named as New Zealand’s Disputes Star of the Year at the annual Asia Law Asia-Pacific Dispute Resolution Awards.
+In 2015, Shortall won the community and not-for-profit category award in the New Zealand Women of Influence Awards.
+The same year, she won LawFuel's Lawyer of the Year award.
+In 2016, she received a Blake Leader Award from the Sir Peter Blake Trust.
+Also in 2016, she was recognised with a Kiwibank Local Hero Award.
+Shortall was a finalist in the community category of the Next Woman of the Year Awards 2017.
+In 2018, she was named as New Zealand’s Disputes Star of the Year at the annual Asia Law Asia-Pacific Dispute Resolution Awards.

-Shortall was a finalist in the Community category of the Next Woman of the Year Awards 2017.
+In the 2022 Queen's Birthday and Platinum Jubilee Honours, Shortall was appointed a Member of the New Zealand Order of Merit, for services to the law and the community.

-In 2016, Shortall received a Blake Leader Award from the Sir Peter Blake Trust.
-Also in 2016, she was recognized with a Kiwibank Local Hero Award.

-In 2015, Shortall won the Community and Not-For-Profit category Award in the New Zealand Women of Influence Awards.
-The same year, she won LawFuel's Lawyer of the Year Award.